airswap/airswap-about/instant-beta/signing-orders.md

 {% hint style="warning" %}
-The following system is in beta on Rinkeby.
+The following specification is in beta on Rinkeby.
 {% endhint %}

-[ECDSA](https://hackernoon.com/a-closer-look-at-ethereum-signatures-5784c14abecc) signatures are comprised of parameters `v`, `r`, and `s`.
-When generating a signature, the order must be hashed according to [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md).
-This structure can be seen in the AirSwap [Solidity](https://github.com/airswap/airswap-protocols/blob/master/source/types/contracts/Types.sol) and [JavaScript](https://github.com/airswap/airswap-protocols/blob/master/utils/order-utils/src/hashes.js) code.
+Ethereum uses [ECDSA](https://hackernoon.com/a-closer-look-at-ethereum-signatures-5784c14abecc) signatures.
+When generating an AirSwap signature, the order must first be hashed according to [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md), which can be seen in the [Solidity](https://github.com/airswap/airswap-protocols/blob/master/source/types/contracts/Types.sol) and [JavaScript](https://github.com/airswap/airswap-protocols/blob/master/utils/order-utils/src/hashes.js) implementations.

-# Signatures

 Once hashed, one of two signing methods may be used, either `personalSign` or `signTypedData`.
 AirSwap signatures include a byte `version` to indicate `personalSign` (`0x45`) or `signTypedData` (`0x01`).
 The primary distinction is that in the former, Ethereum wallets prefix the hash with byte `\x19` to stay out of range of valid RLP so that a signature cannot be executed as a transaction.
 [EIP-191](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-191.md) standardizes this prefixing to include existing `personalSign` behavior and [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) implements it for structured data, which makes the data more transparent for the signer.